snatallia/portfolio_plotnikava_ni/index.md

 Technologies: Delphi, C#, SQL, MSSQL, CrystalReports.

 ## Education
+- Udemy.com Aug 2021 - now
+Build an app with ASPNET Core and Angular from scratch

 - Udemy.com May 2020
 C# developers: Learn the Arf of Writing Clean Code